wrenchpilot/essay-wizard-wpcres/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==
+= 1.0.5.1 =
+* Minor update to change the default sort order of responses.

 = 1.0.5 =
 * Fixed major bug on settings page.
 Invalid form logic could cause all the settings to be wiped.